-CASE STUDY: better naps and night time sleep within 4 days!
+Charlotte, 5 months: Better naps and night time sleep within 4 days!

 Charlotte was quite an easy newborn.
 Her mother Natasha followed her cues for sleeping and feeding and she was sleeping in long stretches overnight by around 8 weeks old and having 3 or 4 naps during the day of over an hour each nap.

-We were able to quickly see that her baby was indeed going through the 4 month sleep regression and Charlotte's sleep needs had now changed and matured.
-She was no longer sleeping like a newborn baby and so her awake windows and sleep skills needed adapting to match her neurological development.
+We were able to quickly see that Charlotte was indeed going through the 4 month sleep regression and her sleep needs had now changed and matured.
+She was no longer sleeping like a newborn baby and so her awake windows and sleep skills needed to adapt to match her neurological development.

-Natasha was so surprised how quickly and easily this change happened!
+Natasha was so surprised how quickly and easily this change happened:

 "I didn't realise how much more awake time Charlotte needed than what I was giving her!
 This in itself made heaps of difference and she was even able to fall asleep on her own easier because she was perfectly ready to go to sleep!
 I'm amazed at the incredible difference in such a short time.
 Thank you so much!"

 Our comprehensive Sleep Programs make it easy to keep up with your baby's changing sleep needs.
 Get instant access to our trusted sleep solutions, customisable sleep schedules, detailed troubleshooting notes, gentle settling methods and more.
 Personalised advice and support from our team of certified sleep consultants is also available, day and night, in our Little Ones Village.